 - Make sure brows are neatly combed and fill any obviously sparse areas.
 Brigitte's brows weren't overly drawn on, nor were they overly thick or thin.
 They framed her eyes nicely and were always neatly groomed, although often somewhat hidden by her long bangs.

 I never know how many pictures to post — I don't want you guys to get sick of me!
 But I took a LOT of pictures with this makeup on, so I'm going to post a few more.
 (I was using my self-timer, so I just kept clicking away.)

 Hopefully those close ups will give you a better idea of how I did my smokey eye.
 Plus, you can definitely see how my freckles are showing through since I barely used anything on my nose!
-You can recreate this makeup look with any smokey shadows and light-colored lipstick, but I'll go ahead and list the products I used:
+You can recreate this makeup look with any smokey shadows and light-colored lipstick.
+Learn how to add faux freckles in my fake freckles video tutorial!

 She's so beautiful!
 Click on each photo to see it larger.
 [Photo sources]

 Tomorrow's post show's how to recreate the famous “Bardot hair”, so stay tuned!
 In the meantime, check out one of my most popular hair posts: Flat Hair Fix: How to Boost Hair Volume.
-It'll teach you how to get volume on second-day hair if you prefer to skip a day of shampooing (which is actually really good for your hair).
+It'll teach you how to get volume on second-day hair if you prefer to skip a day of shampooing.
+(Skipping a day is actually really good for your hair!)

 Thanks for reading and let me know if there are any other Hollywood icon looks you want to see.
 Those are always my favorite looks to recreate.
 Have a great week!